Our Delight

-"Our Delight" is a 1946 jazz standard, composed by Tadd Dameron.
-It is considered one of his best compositions along with "Good Bait", "Hot House", "If You Could See Me Now", and "Lady Bird".
+"Our Delight" is a 1946 jazz standard, composed by Tadd Dameron, and recorded by Dizzy Gillespie.
+It is considered one of Dameron's best compositions, along with "Good Bait", "Hot House", "If You Could See Me Now", and "Lady Bird".
 It has an AABA construction.
 A moderately fast bebop song, it featured the trumpeter Fats Navarro, who is said to "exhibit mastery of the difficult chord progression".
-One author said, "'Our Delight' is a genuine song, a bubbly, jaggedly ascending theme that sticks in one's mind, enriched by harmonic interplay between a flaming trumpet section led by Dizzy, creamy moaning reeds and crooning trombones.
-The written accompaniments to the solos-in particular the leader's two statements-are full of inventiveness, creating call-and-response patterns and counter-melodies.
+One author said, Our Delight' is a genuine song, a bubbly, jaggedly ascending theme that sticks in one's mind, enriched by harmonic interplay between a flaming trumpet section led by Dizzy, creamy moaning reeds and crooning trombones.
+The written accompaniments to the solos–in particular the leader's two statements–are full of inventiveness, creating call-and-response patterns and counter-melodies.
 What is boppish here is the off-center, syncopated melody, as well as the shifting, internal voicings of the chords, especially at the very end.
 These voicings, along with a love of tuneful melodies that one walks out of a jazz club humming, were Tadd's main legacy to such composers and arrangers as Benny Golson, Gigi Gryce, and Jimmy Heath."
-Rolling Stone describes it as a "bop gem".
-The first publication is by Dizzy Gillespie in August 1946.
-In total there are more than 120 covers of Our Delight.
-Bill Evans recorded his version of it for his debut album New Jazz Conceptions in 1956.
+Rolling Stone describes the song as a "bop gem".

+There are more than 120 cover versions of "Our Delight".
+Bill Evans recorded his version of the composition for his debut album New Jazz Conceptions in 1956.